Drake University Department of Music

 Welcome - and thanks for your interest in the Department of Music at Drake University!
 All applicants to the Drake University Department of Music must complete the application and admission process to Drake University.
 Details are found here.

 Applicants are not required to use the Acceptd portal to apply and audition for our department.
-We strongly prefer on-campus auditions on one of our Audition Days, February 7th and 21st, 2014.
+We strongly prefer on-campus auditions on one of our Audition Days.
 Complete information on our audition process, along with audition requirements and recommendation forms, is found on our Audition Days page.

 Registering for one of those two dates is as simple as filling out the online registration form.